Shadi Kaur Dam: 2005 Disaster

-On February 10, 2005, the dam burst due to heavy flooding caused by heavy rainfall, resulting in the deaths of about 70 villagers due to drowning and dragging their bodies into the Arabian Sea.
+On February 10, 2005, the dam burst due to heavy flooding caused by more than two weeks of heavy rainfall, resulting in the deaths of about 70 villagers due to drowning; the floods washed bodies into the Arabian Sea.
 Emergency search and rescue operations by the Pakistani military saved the lives of approximately 1,200 people.
+At least five villages were totally submerged, including Pasni and Ormara.
+The dam burst in the aftermath of Pakistan's heaviest rainfalls and snowfalls in sixteen years.
+The waters swept away bridges on the Baluchistan to Karachi highway, and closed the Karakoram Highway temporarily.